Disembodiment, dimensionality, and dominion

 ³However, perhaps one must believe in God for any meaning a person fashions to ultimately be meaningful rather than ultimately a form of denial (like a drug).

 ⁴Inspired by Baudrillard.

-⁵Without Facebook, this paper couldn’t be shared with so many so quickly: Facebook has done much good as it has done much bad.
-Moralizing about technology isn’t the interest of this paper, but rather on marking others aware of how technology transforms our understanding of the world, potentiality, and ‘toward-ness’.
+⁵Without Facebook, this paper couldn’t be shared with so many so quickly: Facebook has done much good.
+Moralizing about technology isn’t the interest of this paper, but rather on marking others aware of how technology transforms our understanding of the world, potentiality, and “toward-ness.”

-6If you scanned this article, you have proven that your ‘toward-ness’ has been influenced by the internet, hence proving a claim of this paper.
-Thank you.
+⁶If readers scan this article, they might suggest that their “toward-ness” has been influenced by the internet, hence perhaps proving a claim of this paper.